WordPress vs custom website

 - You want maximum speed and control

-- You want fewer moving parts
+- You want a leaner build with fewer moving parts

 Not sure which route is best?